The rigidity of some finite group actions on CAT($\kappa$) spaces: Regular polytopes

-\begin{lemma} The origin $o$ is the circumcenter of the points $v_i$. \end{lemma} \begin{proof} Assume otherwise, then the segment from $o$ to the circumcenter of the points $v_i$ would make an angle less than $\pi/2$ with segments from $o$ to $v_i$.
-With slight perturbation if necessary, this would give a geodesic segment from $c$ which shortens the distance to $x_i$ along it, hence $c$ would not be the circumcenter of $x_i$, a contradiction. \end{proof}
+The following has been noted in \cite{LangSchroeder}. \begin{lemma} The origin $o$ is the circumcenter of the points $v_i$. \end{lemma} \begin{proof} Assume otherwise, then the segment from $o$ to the circumcenter of the points $v_i$ would make an angle less than $\pi/2$ with segments from $o$ to $v_i$.
+With slight perturbation if necessary, this direction corresponds to a geodesic segment from $o$ along which the distance to $x_i$ decreases, hence $o$ would not be the circumcenter of $x_i$, a contradiction. \end{proof}

 Thus it suffices to prove the theorem for tangent cones.
 In the following, we let $Y$ be a metric space such that the Euclidean cone $C_0(Y)$ is a complete CAT(0) space.

 Recall that the ``scalar product'' on $C_0(Y)$ is defined as